-The specific objective of the project Feasibility study federated Identity Management.nrw is the development and conceptual design of a common approach to establish a federated Identity Management for NRW.
+The specific objective of the project Feasibility study federated Identity Management.nrw is the development and conceptual design of a common approach to establish a federated Identity Management for North Rhine-Westphalia (NRW).
 Data collection and processing will be carried out with special consideration of already existing cooperation projects (e.g. Sciebo, HPC).
-Among other things, this involves the preparation of a current state of research on the topic, as well as the collection of already existing activities (e.g. in the DFN-AAI Federation, ZKI and projects in Saxony and Baden-Württemberg).
+Among other things, this involves the preparation of a current state of research on the topic, as well as the collection of already existing activities (e.g. German Research and Education Network - Authentication and authorization infrastructure [DFN-AAI] Federation, centres for communication and information processing [ZKI] and projects in Saxony and Baden-Württemberg).
 Perspectively, the implementation is to be evaluated in the context of a possible follow-up funding and assessed with regard to the needs.

 The overall goal of this project is to significantly simplify access to IT services from other universities for researchers and teachers as well as for decentralized administrative tasks, thus making them accessible to a wide range of users.
 Conversely, service offerings can be offered to a larger than local user group.
 Strengthening the infrastructure is the focus of the project.
 In particular, it was important to find out whether federated identity management (FIDM) is possible and whether there is a need for it in NRW.
 An online survey and expert interviews with 25 universities in NRW and service providers confirmed this thesis.
 Almost all of the universities surveyed see a strong need to offer or use services across universities.

 The number of services is also growing steadily thanks to the support of the Digital University.NRW (DH.NRW) and the Ministry of Culture and Science.
 However, there is still a long way to go.
 In addition to technical challenges, the participants identified key requirements.
 The aim is to enable users to access services quickly and easily, especially in the areas of research and teaching.